 • All primary pupils will return to site.
-(Phased by year group if required).
 Principals should ensure that all pupils are clear and understand the revised Operating Procedures insofar as they impact them.
 This should be undertaken on their first day of attendance.

 Principal's Role

 Principals are required to undertake a number of actions to enact these Operating Procedures all of which must be in place before any Academy is approved for reopening.